IFFI

 Martin de Borst is a clinical and translational scientist specializing in kidney and cardiovascular diseases.
 With over 20 years of experience, he leads research on early CKD detection, metabolic abnormalities, and cardiovascular risk reduction.
 He has published nearly 300 papers in top journals, mentored 25 PhD students, and secured over €4 million in grants.
 Martin’s work bridges research and clinical practice, driving advancements in nephrology and patient care.

-Chantal Groenee, Advisor Sustainability and Health, Lidl
+Chantal Goenee, Advisor Sustainability and Health, Lidl

 Chantal Groenee works at Lidl Netherlands, where she is committed to making supermarket shopping healthier and more sustainable.
 With a background in nutrition and sustainability, she focuses on aligning customer choices with future-proof food patterns—rich in plant-based proteins, whole grains, and minimally processed foods.
 Chantal plays a key role in reducing sugar and salt in Lidl’s products and promoting healthier options, helping the retailer work toward ambitious goals like 60% plant-based protein sales and 25% whole grain products.
 Her drive: making a sustainable and healthy lifestyle accessible for everyone.